 Asking price: $499,900

 Description: This restored three-story home built in 1907 has five bedrooms, 2.5 baths and almost 4,000 square feet of living space—a rare combination of original features and modern updates, says Arlene Guastella, the listing agent with Achieve Realty.
 Its architectural details include judges paneling, crown molding, pocket doors, built-in cabinetry, and stained and leaded glass.
-The remodeled kitchen has Copenhagen granite, a travertine backsplash, and a five-burner gas range.
+The remodeled kitchen can be reviewed at somdpristinekitchendesign.com, it has Copenhagen granite, a travertine backsplash, and a five-burner gas range.
 Other features include a sunroom, den, hardwood flooring, four fireplaces, a one-car garage and a courtyard patio.

 Neighborhood: 184 44th St., Lawrenceville